kaushalvivek/elastic-scraper/README.md

 # Elastic Scraper

-A 'stretchable' scraper, that can source data from heterogenous sources and standardize before storage for for ML pipelines.
+A 'stretchable' scraper, that can source data from heterogenous sources and standardize before storage for consumption by ML pipelines.

 ## Requirements